Notorious Cree brings dance, music, laughter, & a message of love to BGSU’s In the Round series

 “I couldn’t truly love myself,” he sad.

-About 10 years ago, elder spoke to him, just “checking in on him.”
+About 10 years ago, an elder spoke to him, just “checking in on him.”
 The elder could feel the younger man’s anger and pain.
-That’s when the elder shared with him the teaching about the eagle and sagietin While it was acceptable to feel that pain, the elder said, there comes a time when you have to just let it go.
+That’s when the elder shared with him the teaching about the eagle and sagietin.
+While it was acceptable to feel that pain, the elder said, there comes a time when you have to just let it go.

 The elder told Jones to “go home and think of those things those hurting just sending it love, send it sagietin, start telling yourself.
 ‘I love you.’”